 Both big banks and neobanks face unique challenges.
+The banking industry is rife with challenges and the two types of banks are up against it as well as each other.
 When it comes to customer service and other forms of traditional banking, people may think that big banks have a leg up on neobanks.
 Despite this, it doesn’t mean that there aren’t important things big banks can learn from neobanks, and vice versa.

 What is a Big Bank?

 Most people know what a big bank is, as it’s pretty self-explanatory.
 Chances are you have or previously had a chequing, savings or lending account from a large financial institution.

 Big banks have several branches located throughout the countries they operate in.
 Customers can visit them for quick delivery of funds from ATMs, cheque deposits, to open accounts, and other daily banking needs.
 Big banks offer their customers a face they can communicate with.

 What is a Neobank?